mgreg90/personal_assistant/planning/plan.md

 4. OnPhrase
 5. InPhrase
 6. TimePhrase (to be inherited by the others)

+## Modules Implied
+1. PrepositionalPhraseUtils (for 'phrase class' class methods for stripping)

 I'm thinking they can just be service classes since they will really only be used once - during parsing a message into a reminder hash.